craftingcity/CODENAME-WARS/README.md

 #### Gameboard
 The Gameboard needs a few things;
 - Layers; i dont want to be able to go underground, but a background for LAND, a foreground for ASSET, MILITARY
-- Cursor;
+- Cursor; the main form of interaction the player has with the gameboard, decisions and the like will directly effect what youre looking at.

 #### Menu
 The menu, I think, will be the most dependent of the big three.
-In its simplest, all it needs to do is
+In its simplest, all it needs to do is process input and hand it to the engine.

 #### Engine
 Build with Curses, run under everything.
 Handle input via menu, impact gameboard and log.